teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 share: true
 ---

 **This is a DRAFT article.
 Any comments would be great -  [@teachingaway](http://www.twitter.com/teachingaway).**

 - - -

 <p class="big-text"><em>“Your clones are impressive.
 You must be very proud.”</em> – Obi Wan Kenobi.</p>

-Copying Chun Li's 'head stomp' would be stealing, but copying Sagat’s 'tiger knee' would just be borrowing inspiration.
-In 2012, one court decided that copying the size of the Tetris game board (10x20) was infringement, and then four months later, a different court decided that copying the size of the Triple Town game board (6x6) was allowed.
-Copyright infringement cases can seem arbitrary, but looking at a few examples will help sort out the madness.
+Copying Chun Li's 'head stomp' is improper imitation, but copying Sagat’s 'tiger knee' is just sincere flattery.
+Copying the size of the Tetris game board (10x20) was infringement in one case, but  copying the size of the Triple Town game board (6x6) was allowed in a different case just 4 months later.
+Copyright infringement cases can seem arbitrary, but a few legal concepts might help illuminate a method behind the madness.

 <div class="toc">
 <ul>